SarthakMakhija/tech-lessons/README.md

 ## Thanks

-[Sarthak] This blog was forked from [https://github.com/sylhare/Type-on-Strap](https://github.com/sylhare/Type-on-Strap).
+[Sarthak] This theme was forked from [https://github.com/sylhare/Type-on-Strap](https://github.com/sylhare/Type-on-Strap).
 Thank you!